 Clare previously worked at the Victorian Department of Business and Innovation in various roles encompassing the development and delivery of science and technology related policies, grants programs and other initiatives.
 Most recently in DBI, Clare was a Senior Project Manager, preparing discussion and options papers for the Victorian Biotechnology Advisory Council and contributing to the development of new innovation and technology vouchers programs.
 This role followed periods as Commercialisation Manager, Program Manager for the VSA Investment Fund grants program and Policy Adviser in the area of technology transfer, largely managing funding support for Victorian focused CRC bids.

-Prior to DBI, Clare worked as a Research Development Officer in the Faculty of Medicine, Dentistry & Health Sciences providing support to the Associate Deans Research and Commercialisation, and as a Research Assistant/Officer at the Murdoch Children’s Research Institute and Ludwig Institute for Cancer Research.
+Prior to DBI, Clare worked as a Research Development Officer in the Faculty of Medicine, Dentistry and Health Sciences providing support to the Associate Deans Research and Commercialisation, and as a Research Assistant/Officer at the Murdoch Children’s Research Institute and Ludwig Institute for Cancer Research.

 Heather is the Director of Industry Engagement, and oversees the pipeline of industry engagement activities undertaken by Monash’s team of Business Development Managers, as well as coordinating the establishment of major multidisciplinary strategic alliances.
 She was formerly the Senior Business Development Manager with the Faculty of Medicine, Nursing and Health Sciences, and developed the strategic plans for the Monash Comprehensive Cancer Consortium and the South-east Melbourne Alliance for Regenerative Therapies.